-- Water taking excessive time to heat
+- Water takes excessive time to heat

 - Temperature and pressure relief valve dripping

 Additionally, CPVC and galvanized pipe, while less expensive, tend to break down over time, thus causing even more water heater troubles.
 3 Mountains Plumbing replaces this PVC and galvanized water heater pipe with brass and Wirsbo.
-Brass and Wirsbo piping is longer lasting and far less susceptible to corrosion caused by sediment deposits.
+Brass and Wirsbo piping are longer lasting and far less susceptible to corrosion caused by sediment deposits.

 3 Mountains Plumbing has found over time that these water heater repair requests are a little too common.
 While leaks may be patched and adjusted, they will most likely not hold indefinitely.
 This is why 3 Mountains Plumbing suggests replacements when water heaters start to fail.
-They remind their customers that repairs are only temporary and are less cost effective in the long-run for Portland homeowners.
+They remind their customers that repairs are only temporary and are less cost-effective in the long run for Portland homeowners.